-Spatio temporal The sSpatiotemporal distributions of the optimized BMP scenarios under stepwise investment exemplified supported the tacit knowledge that the environmental and economic effectiveness of the BMPs affect the decision-making of BMP implementation order decisions under the specific investment plans.
-For example, BMPs that require high initial and maintenance costs but have late returns (e.g., EF) are more likely to be implemented in the midto-late stage when investment burden alleviation is a priority (Figures 11a 10a and 11d 10d).
-BMPs whichthat have high environmental effectiveness and can take effect quickly (e.g., ABHMP) tend to be implemented in large areas in the first stage, when focusing more which focuses more on ecoenvironmental governance (Figures 11c 10c and 11f 10f).
-Additionally, BMPs whichthat have a moderate performance in overall effectiveness performance and take effect efficiently quickly (e.g., CM and EF) have more flexibility to be implemented according to diverse investment plans.
-The proposed framework can provide diverse BMP implementation plans as candidates a reference for decision-makers decision-makers to further screen and reach a consensus, meeting all the stakeholders' interests.
+The spatiotemporal distributions of the optimized BMP scenarios under stepwise investment supported the tacit knowledge that the environmental and economic effectiveness of BMPs affect implementation order decisions under specific investment plans.
+For example, BMPs that require high initial and maintenance costs but have late returns (e.g., EF) are more likely to be implemented in the mid-to-late stage when investment burden alleviation is a priority (Figures 10a and 10d).
+BMPs that have high environmental effectiveness and can take effect quickly (e.g., ABHMP) tend to be implemented in large areas in the first stage, which focuses more on eco-environmental governance (Figures 10c and 10f).
+Additionally, BMPs that have a moderate overall effectiveness performance and take effect quickly (e.g., CM and EF) have more flexibility to be implemented according to diverse investment plans.
+The proposed framework can provide diverse BMP implementation plans as a reference for decision-makers to further screen and reach a consensus, meeting all stakeholders' interests.